andrew-d/regex-rustgo/README.md

 The essentials behind how this works are very similar to those described in the above blog post, with some modifications detailed below:

-- We allocate new thread stacks with `mmap` and swap to these before calling our Rust code.
-This lets us use arbitrarily-large stacks for Rust without needing to worry about Go's split stacks.
-This also lets us mark the assembly function as `NOSPLIT`, which removes the prelude that checks for stack sizes, saving us a couple instructions :-)
 - We don't use the `no_std` feature in Rust, since the `regex` library doesn't support it.
 - I've wrapped the underlying Rust functions in a simple Go wrapper, exposing